marekesz/synchrowords/docs/config.md

 Json configuration files specify computational plans.
 A plan describes a sequence of algorithms with their parameters that are run sequentially.

-Parameters are either boolean, integer or string.
+Parameters are either boolean, integer, float or string.

 Integer and boolean parameters can appear in json as a value of their respective type (e.g. `"find_word": true`) or as a string containing a valid C++ expression (e.g. `"find_word": "AUT_N < 1000 * 1000"`).